 Invest in some colorful hanging folders.
 You’ll be much more likely to use a filing system that is pleasing to the eye.

-If you really want to get crazy, color code your files based on what type of paper is filed in it.
+If you really want to go crazy, color code your files based on what type of paper is filed in it.
 For example, my business files are dark pink.
 My household files are green and my planning files (stickers, printables, etc) are aqua.
 I actually enjoy getting into my filing drawer, because it’s well organized and colorful.

 Scan and store your papers electronically to get them out of your physical space and to have them available pretty much anywhere you might need them!